 One way is putting the starting command at the end of /etc/rc.local.
 For Listing 2 put at the end (before the last line exit 0).
 Our small program will be started at the end of the boot process.
-Do not forget the & at the end.
-It puts the thing in the background goes on with the script.
+Test it by re-boot.
+For long running tasks or endless ones do not forget the & at the end.
+It puts the thing in the background and let go on with the script or shell, lest rc.local script may hang.